g41797/matryoshka-io/kitchen/docs/building-blocks/master.md

 - are participants in Io Cancellation flow
 - may be closed

-But they newer close themselves on Cancel.
+But they never close themselves on Cancel.

 It's Master decision.